66th Illinois Infantry Regiment: Illinois service

 The regiment remained at Camp Davies until November 12, 1863, when 2nd Division, XVI Corps moved to Pulaski, Tennessee, where they established "Camp P.E.
 Burke".
 During December 1863, 470 men of the regiment re-enlisted and in January, 1864, were sent to Chicago to be given veteran furlough.
 After being re-organized as a veteran regiment of 600 men, they returned to Pulaski, until April 29, when they left for Chattanooga to join in the Atlanta campaign.

 The regiment left Chattanooga on May 6, and three days later opened the fighting against the Army of Tennessee, at Snake Creek Gap and the Battle of Resaca.
 There, on May 9, the Sharpshooters singlehandedly captured the Heights at Resaca, Georgia.
 Throughout the Atlanta campaign, the regiment was used as the scouting and skirmishing spearhead of XVI Army Corps and participated in ten major battles.
+(Note: A full discussion of the Sharpshooters combat record during this period is not feasible due to the sheer number of actions involved with their exceptional service during the July 22, 1864 "Battle of Atlanta".
+On that day, they fought in three different actions, separated by over three miles of battlefield.
+Standing in open ground they helped break-up an attack on the XVII Corps front, and then maneuvered to turn back a breakthrough in the XV Corps area...over two miles away.
+During the second action, the Sharpshooters, under the acting command of Capt William S. Boyd, participated in the recapture of DeGress Battery of the 1st IL Lt Arty.)

 After the Atlanta Campaign, the regiment was attached to the XV Corps where they remained until they mustered out.
 They participated in Sherman's March to the Sea and the Carolinas campaign and their last combat action of the war was at the Battle of Bentonville.
 The regiment accompanied Sherman to Washington, D.C., where they marched in the Grand Review of the Armies on May 24, 1865, and were subsequently discharged from service on July 7, 1865.